-- Math 25 and 55: These are theory courses that should be elected only by those students who have a particular interest in and enjoyment of abstract mathematics, as well as a solid understanding of one-variable calculus.
+• Math 25 and 55: These are theory courses that should be elected only by those students who have a particular interest in and enjoyment of abstract mathematics, as well as a solid understanding of one-variable calculus.
 (But note that many of the students in these courses go on to concentrate in other sciences.)
 These courses assume a willingness to think rigorously and abstractly about mathematics; and they require a willingness to work hard.
 Both courses study multivariable calculus and linear algebra plus many very deep, related topics.
-These courses come with an iron clad guarantee that you will be challenged by the mathematics. - CHOOSING BETWEEN MATH 22, 23, 25 OR 55: Math 25 differs from Math 22 and Mathematics 23 by virtue of the work load in Mathematics 25 being significantly more than in than in these other courses; but then Mathematics 25 covers more material.
+These courses come with an iron clad guarantee that you will be challenged by the mathematics.

+\ CHOOSING BETWEEN MATH 22, 23, 25 OR 55: Math 25 differs from Math 22 and Mathematics 23 by virtue of the work load in Mathematics 25 being signifcantly more than in than in these other courses; but then Mathematics 25 covers more material.
 Even so, any given course that asks for Math 25 as a prerequisite accepts Math 23 and Math 22 as well.
-As noted above, Math 23 differs from Math 22 in that material in Math 23 is learned from video lectures whereas classroom time is dedicated to presentations and problem solving.
+As noted above, Math 23 differs from Math 22 in that material in Math 23 is often learned from video lectures whereas classroom time is dedicated to presentations and problem solving.
+Math 23 also makes extensive use of computational tools.
 Meanwhile, Mathematics 55 differs from Mathematics 25 in that the former assumes an extremely strong proof oriented mathematics experience.
-Entrance into Mathematics 55 requires the consent of the instructor. - \ SKIPPING MATH 25/55: Every year a few first year people with advanced backgrounds want to skip Math 25 and Math 55 and start with a 100- or 200- level course.
+Entrance into Mathematics 55 requires the consent of the instructor.

+\ SKIPPING MATH 25/55: Every year a few frst year people with advanced backgrounds want to skip Math 25 and Math 55 and start with a 100- or 200- level course.
 Based on many years of experience, we discourage this.
 You may learn more advanced material in higher level courses, but never at the same speed and intensity as in Math 25 or 55.
 Moreover, you are learning more than just a body of mathematics in these courses.
 You are also learning how to 'be' a research mathematician (as opposed to one who only does well in math courses).
-If, in spite of this warning, you think that taking a higher level course as a freshman would best serve your needs, you should speak to the Director of Undergraduate Studies in Mathematics. - Applied Math 21: The Applied Math 21a,b sequence is much like Math 21a,b with regards to content, but it is taught from a somewhat more applied point of view.
-These courses are taught in a single large lecture hall format, whereas Math 21a.b are taught in small sections that are designed to maximize student/ teacher interactions.
-(Mathematics concentrators can use Applied Math 21a,b as as related field courses for concentration credit if they do not also take Math 21a,b.)
+If, in spite of this warning, you think that taking a higher level course as a freshman would best serve your needs, you should speak to the Director of Undergraduate Studies in Mathematics.

+• Applied Math 22: The Applied Math 22a,b sequence is like Math 21a,b with regards to content (although the material is presented in a different order).
+Math 22a,b is also taught from a somewhat more applied point of view.
+Both Math 22a and Math 22b are taught in a single large lecture hall format, whereas Math 21a.b are taught in small sections that are designed to maximize student/ teacher interactions.
+(Mathematics concentrators can use Applied Math 22a,b as as related feld courses for concentration credit if they do not also take Math 21a,b.)